AMIE(I) STUDY CIRCLE

 To develop the basic commonalities, it is essential to first identify the fields of activities.
 An AMIE student is required to have adequate knowledge of basic sciences, adequate knowledge and application of engineering sciences, appreciation of environment and society on engineering activities, and adequate communication skill to communicate with engineering process, people and machine.
 The subjects to cover the above fields are covered in Section A.

-Diploma Stream Syllabus for AMIE Exams
+Diploma Stream Syllabus (Section A) for AMIE Exams

-Non Dip Stream Syllabus for AMIE Exams
+Non Dip Stream Syllabus (Section A) for AMIE Exams

 An architectural engineer helps create efficient buildings and building systems.
 Architectural engineers often work on projects with other professionals, including construction workers and architects.
 Architectural engineers apply mathematical and scientific principles to building design, concentrating on structural demands and functionality while taking into account economic and safety factors.
 They may design systems within a building pertaining to, for instance, heating and air conditioning, lighting and plumbing.
 Architectural engineers need to be able to diagram designs manually as well as through computer-aided drafting (CAD).
 Since they often work in teams, good communication skills are necessary.
 Architectural engineers must also be comfortable in different work environments; they often divide their time between offices and construction sites.